Mahesh0253/Media-Search-bot/README.md

 * `AUTH_CHANNEL`: ID of channel.
 Without subscribing this channel users cannot use bot.
 * `START_MSG`: Welcome message for start command.

+## Note
+* Currently [API used](http://www.omdbapi.com) here is allowing 1000 requests per day.
+[You may not get posters if its crossed](https://t.me/ThankTelegram/910168).
+Once a poster is fetched from OMDB , poster is saved to DB to reduce duplicate requests.

 ## Admin commands
 ```